Kathiresh24901022/LU-Decomposition/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

+## Algorithm for Program 1:

+1. Import numpy and scipy.linalg, in linalg you can input lu. and in second program can import lu factor and lu solve from python library as same as in second program.

+2. Get the input from user as the form of nested list to compute numpy array format.

+3. Use inputted array (matrix) to compute in corresponding builtin modules function such as lu and create new variables such as piv, matrixu matrix to store the result.

+4. Print the corresponding bvariable to get output (matrix)

+5. Print the corresponding bvariable to get output (u matrix)

-## Algorithm
+## Algorithm for program 2:

-1. Define the package as scipy.linalg import lu.
+1. In second program can import lu_factor and lu solve from python library as same as in second program.

-2. Get input from user and print L and U matrix by 'print' .
+2. Get the input from user in the form of nested list to compute numpy array format and declare it for both the variables

-3. Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
+3. Create the variable to Use inputted array to compute of lu factor of matrix varaible.

-4. print the variable 'X'
+4. Create the new variable for lu solve to compute of variable and 'b' variable

+5. Print the corresponding variable (solution) to get the output.

-## Program:
+## Program1:
 (i) To find the L and U matrix
 ```
 '''Program to find L and U matrix using LU decomposition.